brummer-simon/bcdt-rust_plasmoid_example/README.md

 ## How does it work?

-The whole example is build around a QML Extension.
+The whole example is build as a QML Extension.
 The Rust backend uses cxx-qt to generate QT compatible wrappers for rust types (plugin/rust/build.rs).
-These wrappers are registered as QML Types in a tiny C++ based piece of code forming a QML plugin.
+These wrappers are registered as QML Types by a tiny piece of C++ code forming a QML plugin.
-These custom QML types can be used in the KDE Framework.
+These custom QML types can be used in plasma widgets.

-The entire example is build with the KDE CMake build scripts.
+The entire example is built via KDE CMake build scripts.
 The Rust code is compiled into a static library, that is linked into the dynamic library forming the QML Plugin.
-The plugin then can be used in widgets.

 # Build instructions

 ## Build instructions

-It is assumed that a Rust, QT and KDE develop requirements are met.
+It is assumed that Rust, QT and KDE develop requirements are met.
-The following command build and install the project.
+The following commands build and install the project.

 ```
 mkdir build